Fun Writing games to engage students

 Hot Seat

-- What the character is doing, thinking, feeling ( focus on processes)
+- What the character is doing, thinking, and feeling ( focus on processes)

 Change the meaning- change one word

-Students locate and change one word that will alter the meaning of the sentence.
+Students locate and change one word that will alter the sentence’s meaning.

 They share their alterations and discuss which part of speech was the most important in changing the meaning.